hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [11:01:04](#1659178864353ZZCqr:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Thanks for pointing that out.
-Feel free to submit a PR there, I guess í ½í¸‰
+Feel free to submit a PR there, I guess ğŸ˜‰

 [12:09:47](#1659182987365OHIvh:gitter.im) <koba-yu (koba-yu)>:
-@hiiamboris i have no experience to write codes of extension and TypeScript but iâ€™ll give myself a try tomorrow, thank youí ½í¸Š
+@hiiamboris i have no experience to write codes of extension and TypeScript but iâ€™ll give myself a try tomorrow, thank youğŸ˜Š

 [12:43:36](#1659185016367ZdKUC:gitter.im) <hiiamboris (NOT THIS ONE)>:
-You're capable, I'm sure you'll manage í ½í¸‰
+You're capable, I'm sure you'll manage ğŸ˜‰

 [14:41:45](#1659192105369ZWryd:gitter.im) <toomasv>:
 @ldci Working [gif-parser](https://github.com/toomasv/LZW/blob/main/GIF.red).
 See example in the end.